loopstack-ai/swe-demo-template/README.md

 1. Open a file in VSCode
 2. Hit `CMD + Shift + P` (OSX)
 3. Select `Task: Run Task`
-4. Then select, `Loopstack: Improve File`.
+4. Then select, `Loopstack: Improve File`
 5. Click on the link in the terminal.